WrestleMania IX: Background

-WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship pay-per-view (PPV) event, having first been held in 1985.
+WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It is held annually between mid-March to mid-April.
 It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were eventually dubbed the "Big Four".
 WrestleMania IX was scheduled to be held on April 4, 1993, at Caesars Palace in the Las Vegas suburb of Paradise, Nevada.

 Early TV promos for WrestleMania IX ticket sales, airing in December 1992, focused on shots of Hulk Hogan and Bret Hart, with quick shots of Doink the Clown, Razor Ramon, Crush, Shawn Michaels, Ric Flair, and Randy Savage also shown.
 Hogan had notably not appeared on WWF TV since April of that year.
 Flair would not be on the roster at the time of the event.

 This was the first WrestleMania held entirely outdoors, a concept the company did not use again until WrestleMania XXIV in 2008.
 Because WrestleMania IX was held in Caesars Palace, the WWF promoted the event as the "World's Largest Toga Party".
 The arena was made to look like a Roman coliseum, and the event featured guards, trumpeters, and several live animals.
 The company built on this theme by having the commentators, including debuting announcer Jim Ross, wear togas.
 Ring announcer Howard Finkel was also renamed "Finkus Maximus" for the day.
 Randy Savage came to the broadcast booth accompanied by women throwing flower petals and feeding him grapes while he rode on a couch carried by guards.
 Bobby Heenan made his entrance wearing a toga and riding a camel backwards.

 Hulk Hogan's visibly damaged eye was explained in the storyline as the result of Ted DiBiase hiring a group of men to attack Hogan before the match.
 In reality, the cause of injury has been open to debate.
 One theory is that Randy Savage punched Hogan because he believed that his ex-wife Elizabeth Hulette had an affair with Hogan while Savage and Hulette were married (the couple divorced in September 1992).
 WWF officials claimed that the injury was the result of a jet ski accident.

 A match was scheduled between Bam Bam Bigelow and Kamala, but it was canceled due to time constraints before the event began.

 Storylines

-The buildup to the pay-per-view consisted of feuds scripted by the WWF's writers, and the matches that took place at the event had pre-determined outcomes that had been decided by the promotion.